davislee7/GroupMe-Chat-Data-Analysis/README.md

 `analyze.py` allows you to take the JSON file created by `fetch.py` and display multiple stats.

 ## Statistics Displayed
-1) Message count by member

-2) Message count by month

-3) Message count by time of day

-4) Like count by member
+1) Individualized stats by member, sorted by total likes received

+2) Likes received and where that ranks in the group

+3) Messages sent and where that ranks in the group

+4) Likes given and where that ranks in the group

-5) Like to post ratio by member
+5) Like to post ratio and where that ranks in the group

-6) Any messages with a specified number of likes

-7) Any messages that contain a specified word.
+6) Most liked message and how many likes it received